Pranav322/quizapp/README.md

 - **Taking a quiz**: Users answer questions one by one.
 Feedback is provided after each question.
 - **Completing a quiz**: Users receive a funny gif as response if they win and their report is updated in Firestore.

+OR

+### Getting the App

+To get started, download the latest version of the app from the [Releases](https://github.com/Pranav322/quizapp/releases/tag/v0.0.1) section.

+### Launching the App

+Upon launching, users will be prompted to sign in.

+### Selecting a Quiz

+Users can browse and select a quiz from the list of available topics.

+### Taking a Quiz

+Users answer questions one by one.
+Feedback is provided after each question.

+### Completing a Quiz

+Users receive a funny gif as a response if they win, and their report is updated in Firestore.

 ## Contributing

 You can if you have no other work to do.